rarible/protocol-contracts/exchange-v2/contracts/RaribleTransferManager.md

 - royalties (provided by external `IRoyaltiesProvider`)

 ### Algorithm
-The tranfering of assets takes places inside doTransfers() method, it takes following parameters as arguments:
+The transfering of assets takes places inside `doTransfers`, it takes following parameters as arguments:
-- `LibAsset.AssetType` memory `makeMatch` - `AssetType` of a make-side asset of the order
+- `LibAsset.AssetType` `makeMatch` - `AssetType` of a make-side asset of the order
-- `LibAsset.AssetType` memory `takeMatch` - `AssetType` of a take-side asset of the order
+- `LibAsset.AssetType` `takeMatch` - `AssetType` of a take-side asset of the order
-- `LibFill.FillResult` memory `fill` - values from both sides to be transfered by this match
+- `LibFill.FillResult` `fill` - values from both sides to be transfered by this match
-- `LibOrder.Order` memory `leftOrder` - left order data
+- `LibOrder.Order` `leftOrder` - left order data
-- `LibOrder.Order` memory `rightOrder` - right order data
+- `LibOrder.Order` `rightOrder` - right order data

 Then, in this method the following actions are done:

 1. At first, fee side of the deal is calculated (Asset that can be interpreted as money).
 All fees and royalties will be taken in that Asset.
-    - to do so, we use `LibFeeSide.getFeeSide`() method, it takes assetClasses of both sides as arguments (e.g. "`ETH`" and "`ERC20`") and tries to determine which side is the fee side
+    - to do so, we use `LibFeeSide.getFeeSide`, it takes assetClasses of both sides as arguments (e.g. "`ETH`" and "`ERC20`") and tries to determine which side is the fee side
     - firstly it checks both assets for being `ETH`, if assetClass of any side is `ETH` then that side is the fee-side
     - if there is no `ETH` in this match, both sides are checked for being `ERC20`
     - then both sides are checked for being `ERC1155`